This morning one of my most dear friends posted to Facebook that she was so happy after an interview she just conducted with Mark Sisson.

 The healthiest athletes I know – and some incredibly beautiful female fitness competitors, to boot – always, always, always refuel after a workout.

+Re: how to refuel.
 THIS is my favorite post-workout snack, rich in protein and carbs with a little bit of fat… from grass-fed buffalos!
+I also really like this Wild Alaskan Salmon from Vital Choice with some Extra Virgin Olive Oil and some fruit.

 Check out more awesome snacks like smoked salmon, protein bars, and powerhouse paleo granola here.